Semi-blind Source Separation via Sparse Representations and Online Dictionary Learning: Problem Statement and Related Works

 It is well-known that certain (non-Gaussian) forms of interference $X_u$ may cause the accuracy of estimators of the low-rank component obtained via truncated SVD to degrade significantly.
-This is the case, for example, when $X_u$ is comprised of sparse large (in amplitude) impulsive noise.
-In these cases, the low-rank approximation problem can be modified to its \emph{robust} counterpart, which goes by the name of robust PCA in the literature \cite{RPCA, ChandrasekaranSPW11}.
-The robust PCA approach aims to simultaneously estimate both the low-rank $X_p$ and the sparse $X_u$, by solving the convex optimization
+This is the case, for example, when $X_u$ is comprised of sparse large (in amplitude) impulsive noise, or contains a few columns that may be construed as outliers in the low-rank model for $X_p$.
+Numerous extensions of traditional PCA to these settings have been proposed in the literature; we mention here several recent efforts in robust PCA \cite{RPCA, ChandrasekaranSPW11} which model $X_u$ as a sparse matrix, and aim to simultaneously estimate both the low-rank $X_p$ and the sparse $X_u$, by solving the convex optimization

 where $\lambda>0$ is a regularization parameter.
 Here $\|L\|_*$ denotes the \emph{nuclear norm} of $L$, which is the sum of the singular values of $L$.
 The nuclear norm is a convex relaxation of the non-convex rank function $\mbox{rk}(L)$.
-Further, $\|S\|_1$ is the sum of the absolute entries of $S$ -- essentially the $\ell_1$ norm of a vectorized version of $S$, which is a convex relaxation of the non-convex $\ell_0$ quasinorm that counts the number of nonzeros of $S$.
+The notation $\|S\|_1$ here denotes the sum of the absolute entries of $S$ -- essentially the $\ell_1$ norm of a vectorized version of $S$, which is a convex relaxation of the non-convex $\ell_0$ quasinorm that counts the number of nonzeros of $S$.

-Here, of course, we explicitly assume that $X_u$ is more highly structured, making the separation problem more well-suited to a new suite of techniques that explicitly exploit such structure.